RobBEN93/GraphStateGeneration/README.md

 For quantum networks, they enable efficient entanglement distribution, secure communication, and robustness under noise.
 Additionally, they are often a key resource for tasks such as distributed and blind quantum computing. [[3]](#3-epping-michael-hermann-kampermann-and-dagmar-bruß-large-scale-quantum-networks-based-on-graphs-new-journal-of-physics-18-no-5-may-2016-053036) - [[15]](#15-hayashi-masahito-and-tomoyuki-morimae-verifiable-measurement-only-blind-quantum-computing-with-stabilizer-testing-physical-review-letters-115-no-22-november-25-2015-220502)

-In this repository we provide a small `Squidasm` application for generating graph states over arbitrary quantum networks simulated in `NetSquid`.
+In this repository a small [`Squidasm`](https://github.com/QuTech-Delft/squidasm) application for generating graph states over arbitrary quantum networks is provided.

 ## Features
 - **Generation of star-shaped graph states**.